swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 I read this book I frankly found most other books on opening theory as well joseki (standard opening patterns) fairly bewildering.
 This is a very hard book, but like the other books it gives more with each read.
-The book while thorough, also gives you an easy to remember recall set of principles that you can bring to each game you play.
+The book while thorough, also gives you an easy to recall set of principles that you can bring to each game you play.

 I've also enjoyed
 [Lessons in the Fundamentals of Go](http://senseis.xmp.net/?LessonsInTheFundamentalsOfGo)